sarth-diskalkar/BIOL7200-Programming-for-Bioinformatics/README.md

 # BIOL 7200 Programming for Bioinformatics

 This repository contains the course materials for BIOL 7200 Programming for Bioinformatics.
-The class was split up into the first half of the semester being command line and Bash.
+The first half of the semester was command line and Bash.
 Python material was introduced in the second half of the course.

 Includes syllabus, informative readings, slides, Jupyter Notebooks, weekly homework assignments/exercises, and the final Magnum Opus project included in the Week 10 and Week 11.